SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Certain flows being received by a host (or by an application on a host) are less or more important than other flows of *the same host*.
 For example, a host downloading a software update is generally considered less important than another host doing interactive audio/video or gaming.

 By signaling the relative importance of flows to a network element, the network element can (de-)prioritize those flows to best accommodate the needs of the various applications on a same host.

 Without a signaling in place between a receiving host and its network, remote peers are able to mark packets that interfere with the desires of the receiving host -- making their flows more important than what the receiving host considers more important.
 This eventually causes all flows to be marked as important, or -- more likely -- such priority markings to be ignored.

-However, prioritizing between flows presents challenges because the host can have both malicious and legitimate applications, and the remote peers can also be malicious and benign.
+However, prioritizing between flows presents the following challenges:

+  1. Identification and authentication of legitimate applications on the host.
+The remote peers can also be malicious and benign.
+  2. Identifying if the traffic belongs to a single user or multiple users from a single host (eg. tethering).
+  3. Enforcing fairness to all the flows belonging to a single host.
+For eg. It is a challenge to prevent a platform from marking certain flows as low priority at platform layer, bypassing the application, to prioritize certain applications over all the other applications on the same host.

+Due to the above challenges, inter-flow (de)prioritization is outside the scope of this document.

 There is no requirement associated with this use case.